Buying a Community Land Trust home

 As a Community Land Trust, Front Step offers homeownership opportunities to income-qualified buyers at below-market prices.
 For many Front Step homeowners, their monthly mortgage payments are about the same or even less than they were paying in rent.

-By owning a home, neighbors gain housing stability, equity, and decision-making opportunities in their CLT community.
+By owning a home, you gain housing stability, equity, and decision-making opportunities.

 Interested in buying a home?

-Check the chart on the right to find your level of income qualification or use our handy Area Median Income calculator.
+Check the chart to find your level of income qualification or use our handy Area Median Income calculator.
+Our homes are typically available to households earning about 80% to 120% of Area Median Income.

 Locate your financial documents.

-When invited to apply for a home, we will require the following income documentation: paystubs, tax returns, and bank statements.
+• When invited to apply for a home, we will require income documentation including paystubs, tax returns, and bank statements.

 Additional housing resources